 '''

+square root of sigma2 should be sigma (3)

+sqrt(sigma2)

+do it again with larger r to increase accuracy

+x \le normalGrid(r = 22, mu = 2, sigma = 3)

+sqrt(sum((x$z - 2)^2 x$wgts))

+this can also be done by combining gridwgts and density

+sqrt(sum((x$z - 2)^2 x$gridwgts x$density))

+integrate normal density and compare to built-in function

+to compute probability of being within 1 standard deviation

+of the mean

 pnorm(1) - pnorm(-1)

 x <- normalGrid(bounds = c(-1, 1))

 sum(x$wgts)

 sum(x$gridwgts x$density)

 find expected sample size for default design with

 n.fix=1000

-x \leftarrow gsDesign(n.fix = 1000)
+x \leq gsDesign(n.fix = 1000)

+х

 set a prior distribution for theta

-y \leftarrow normalGrid(r = 3, mu = x$theta[2], sigma = x$theta[2] / 1.5)
+y <- normalGrid(r = 3, mu = x$theta[2], sigma = x$theta[2] / 1.5)

 z <- gsProbability(

 k = 3, theta = y$z, n.I = x$n.I, a = x$lower$bound,

-b = x \sup
+b = x $upper $bound

 )

-z \leftarrow gsProbability(d = x, theta = y$z)
+z <- gsProbability(d = x, theta = y$z)

+cat(

 "Expected sample size averaged over normal\n prior distribution for theta with \n mu=",

 x$theta[2], "sigma=", x$theta[2] / 1.5, ":",

-round(sum(zen ywgt), 1), "\n"
+round(sum(z$en y$wgt), 1), "\n"

 )

 plot(y$z, z$en,

 xlab = "theta", ylab = "E{N}",

 main = "Expected sample size for different theta values"

+)

 lines(y$z, z$en)

 '''

-plot.gsDesign

-Plots for group sequential designs
+plot.gsDesign Plots for group sequential designs

 The plot() function has been extended to work with objects returned by gsDesign() and gsProbability().
 For objects of type gsDesign, seven types of plots are provided: z-values at boundaries (default), power, approximate treatment effects at boundaries, conditional power at boundaries, spending functions, expected sample size, and B-values at boundaries.
-For objects of type gsProbability plots are available for z-values at boundaries, power (default), approximate treatment effects at boundaries, conditional power, expected sample size and B-values at boundaries.
+For objects of type gsProbability plot.gsDesign plots are available for z-values at boundaries, power (default), approximate treatment effects at boundaries, conditional power, expected sample size and B-values at boundaries.

 The intent is that many standard plot() parameters will function as expected; exceptions to this rule exist.
-In particular, main, xlab, ylab, lty, col, lwd, type, pch, cex have been tested and work for most values of plottype; one exception is that type="1" cannot be overridden when plottype=2.
+In particular, main, xlab, ylab, lty, col, lwd, type, pch, cex have been tested and work for most values of plottype; one exception is that type="l" cannot be overridden when plottype=2.
 Default values for labels depend on plottype and the class of x.

 Note that there is some special behavior for values plotted and returned for power and expected sample size (ASN) plots for a gsDesign object.
 A call to x<-gsDesign() produces power and expected sample size for only two theta values: 0 and x\$delta.
 The call plot(x,plottype="Power") (or plot(x,plottype="ASN") for a gsDesign object produces power (expected sample size) curves and returns a gsDesign object with theta values determined as follows.
-If theta is non-null plot.gsDesign 61 on input, the input value(s) are used.
+If theta is non-null on input, the input value(s) are used.
 Otherwise, for a gsProbability object, the theta values from that object are used.
 For a gsDesign object where theta is input as NULL (the default), theta=seq(0,2,.05)\x\$delta) is used.
-For a gsDesign object, the x-axis values are rescaled to theta/x\$delta and the label for the x-axis $\theta/\delta$ .
+For a gsProbability object, the values are rescaled to theta/x\$delta and the label for the x-axis $\theta/\delta$ .
 For a gsProbability object, the values of theta are plotted and are labeled as $\theta$ .
 See examples below.

-Approximate treatment effects at boundaries are computed dividing the Z-values at the boundaries by the square root of n.I at that analysis.
+Approximate treatment effects at boundaries are computed dividing the Z-values at the boundaries by the square root of n I at that analysis.